-The Phase 2 Sewer Project is nearing completion and the sewer system will be online once National Grid completes the utility service connections and the pump stations are started up around the end of the year / early 2021.
+The Phase 2 Sewer Project is at completion and the sewer system is online as of February 2021.
+If you are in the project area please refer to the information below regarding connecting to the system but we do recommend that you reach out to the Sewer Department directly to coordinate your connection.
 Miscellaneous follow-up activities may be ongoing at times in the upcoming weeks as the project approaches final completion, but no major impacts or consistent presence of the contractor in the project area is anticipated.
-Read the full November 2020 update here.

 Photos (September 2020)